-It's Not Just Avocados.
-Closing Mexico Border Would Hit U.S. Auto Plants, Too

-It's Not Just Avocados.
-Closing Mexico Border Would Hit U.S. Auto Plants, Too
+How Closing The Border Would Affect U.S. Economy, From Avocados To Autos

-Frustrated by the large number of Central Americans who have been crossing the border from Mexico, President Trump has threatened to take dramatic action.
+Frustrated by the large number of Central Americans who have been entering the country from Mexico, President Trump doubled down on his threat to close the Southern U.S. border.

-"If they don't stop 'em, we're closing the border," Trump warned Friday.
-"They'll close it.
-And we'll keep it closed for a long time."
+"I'm ready to close it," Trump said Tuesday.
+"If we don't make a deal with Congress, the border is going to be closed, 100 percent."

 This is not the first time Trump has sounded that warning.
 And so far he has not followed through.

 Halting cross-border traffic with one of the nation's biggest trading partners could do serious damage to the U.S. economy, including industries located far from Mexico.
+But Trump appeared unmoved by that.

+"Sure, it's going to have a negative impact on the economy," the president conceded.
+"But security is what is most important to me."

+"We're going to have a strong border or we're going to have a closed border," he added.

-Retailers in San Diego got a small taste of that last November, when members of a migrant caravan rushed the border and U.S. officials closed one border crossing in response.
+Retailers in San Diego got a small taste of what a border closing would look like last November, when members of a migrant caravan rushed the international boundary and U.S. officials closed one border crossing in response.
 While that shutdown lasted only a few hours, it came on what should have been one of the busiest shopping days of the year.
 And the fallout was severe, costing local merchants an estimated $5.3 million in lost sales.

 "I easily, easily lost between $3,500 to $4,500 just that day," said Louie Saloumi, who runs a churro stand in an outlet mall just north of the border that caters to Mexican shoppers.